12-run lead not enough for Mount Horeb softball

 Errors leading to runs

-The Panthers scored four runs by stealing home after several errant pitches spilled to the backstop.
+The Panthers scored four runs after several errant pitches spilled to the backstop.

 West Salem trailed 12-11 heading into the sixth inning following a couple of RBI singles and a solo home run by Laursen.